 Warehouses: Since storerooms and warehouses tend to be larger than regular steel framed buildings, the use of modular framing works as an ideal solution.
 Modular framing also allows you to construct custom steel framed buildings that are large enough to meet your specific needs while doing so at an affordable price.

-Metal Single Slope Frame
+Clear Span Single Slope Frame

 Single slope frames allow for a pitched roof, a frame that is higher on one side than it is the other.
 Pitched or single sloped roofs may be a necessity in areas that get heavy rainfall or snowfall, because they allow the roof to shed excess rain or snow to one side.
 Additionally, a single slope is ideal for retail buildings where a mansard or parapet is desired for a more aesthetically pleasing entry.